breannanpr/FarmLinkIQ/README.md

 ---

-## Data Ethics & Stewardship
+## 🔐 Data Ethics & Stewardship

 FarmLinkIQ is built on principles of responsible data use:
-- Only public, freely available datasets are used.
+- Uses only public, government-provided datasets
-- No personal or private data is collected or stored.
+- Promotes transparency, access, and equity
-- The tool aims to improve **equity, sustainability, and access** in local food systems.
+- Aims to improve sustainability through smart, data-informed agriculture

 ---

-## Future Work
+## 🧠 Future Work

 This prototype could be expanded to include:
-- AI-driven buyer-seller matching
+- AI-powered buyer/seller matching
-- Dynamic pricing recommendations
+- Real-time pricing optimization
-- User authentication and saved profiles
+- Integration with weather + satellite data
-- Real-time weather and market alerts
+- Farmer or consumer login for customized insights

 ---

-## Acknowledgments
+## 🙌 Acknowledgments

 Special thanks to:
-- Dr. Erik Guzik – for his guidance in the MSBA 680 course
+- Dr. Erik Guzik – for guidance in the MSBA 680 course
-- USDA and ERS for providing publicly available agricultural data
+- USDA Economic Research Service – for high-quality, public datasets
-- Streamlit and open-source Python communities
+- The open-source Python and Streamlit community

 ---

-## License
+## 📄 License

 This project is licensed under the [MIT License](LICENSE).